-EAPRIL works together with educational journals for Special Issues to offer insights in practitioner research, our members can enjoy access to Frontline Learning Research and projects with international institutions for education resulted in interesting publications.
+EAPRIL publishes on a regular base newsletters and has its own conference proceedings.
+It works together with educational journals for Special Issues to offer insights in practitioner research, and our members can enjoy access to Frontline Learning Research.
+Finally, projects with international institutions for education resulted in interesting publications on L&D themes.

 EAPRIL published two special issues in the last two years together with educational journals Vocations and Learning and UAS Journal.
 Both publications are a collection of papers within the field of practitioner research and bring together research and practice in a specific domain.

 Bridging the Imaginary Research and Practice Gap by Responsive Learning

 Click here for the UAS Special Issue of November, 2016.

 Improving professional practice and competencies with practice-based research

 Click here for the Vocations and Learning Special Issue of April, 2016.

 Frontline Learning Research is an open-access electronic-only journal that publishes articles on issues and trends occurring internationally in research on learning and educational sciences.
 Among others, the journal focuses on articles in the following fields of research: Research on learning and instruction in formal and informal contexts, multidisciplinary research on learning and learning environments, new theoretical and methodological approaches in learning sciences, insights into learning research from disciplines other than educational sciences or psychology (e.g., cognitive neuroscience, computer science, philosophy, sociology).

 Click here for more information on Frontline Learning Research.